Heyuan9/Heyuan9.github.io/_pages/about.md

 EMNLP 2023 Findings / [code](https://github.com/HeYuan919/simplification-project)

 ## Teaching

 Teaching Assistant in CPSC 477/577 Natural Language Processing, Yale University, Jan/2024 - May/2024

 ## Miscellaneous
-I love to help people take photos and my aesthetic composition always gives them happiness and touching feelings during traveling and daily life.
+I love to help people take photos, and my aesthetic composition always gives them happiness and touching feelings during traveling and daily life.

 My parents raised a dog during my undergraduate time.
 She is 5 years old now and has a similar personality to mine when I was a kid... 🤨